SpulberGeorge/EasyUltrasonic/README.md

 - An Arduino library used to work with ultrasonic sensors in an easy way for measuring distance.

 ## Specifications
-- Works with the HC-SR04 ultrasonic sensor and the DHT temperature/humidity sensors for getting precise distance values.
+- Works with the HC-SR04 ultrasonic sensor in the 3 Pin Mode/4 Pin Mode, the Ping))) ultrasonic sensor in the 3 Pin Mode and the DHT temperature/humidity sensors for getting precise distance values.

 ## Software Requirements
 - You will need to use at least Arduino IDE 1.0.0 or newer version.

 ## Hardware Requirements
 - An Arduino compatible board (e.g. Arduino UNO)
-- A HC-SR04 ultrasonic sensor
+- A HC-SR04 ultrasonic sensor / A Ping))) ultrasonic sensor
 - (Optional - For aqqurate distance values) A DHT temperature/humidity sensor (e.g. DHT 11)
 - Some female to male wires or a breadboard with male to male wires